 What we did in Phase 1

-Phase 2 work will focus on a more comprehensive implementation strategy including further data analysis, funding and financial planning, assessment of potential regional organizational structures, and operational and policy strategies.
+Phase 2 work focused on a more comprehensive implementation strategy including further data analysis, funding and financial planning, assessment of potential regional organizational structures, and operational and policy strategies.

-At the end of Phase 2, we’ll deliver a document for adoption by each of the five counties with prioritized and actionable strategies and recommendations, including a transit map that clearly articulates the Region’s vision of a successful regional transit system.
+The final document was adopted by each of the five counties with prioritized and actionable strategies and recommendations, including a transit map that clearly articulates the Region’s vision of a successful regional transit system.

-This past fall, we held our first online open house and survey.
+Our first online open house and survey was launched fall of 2022.
 We heard that:

 We also conducted several interviews with local transit providers and agencies about their expectations and goals for the Gorge Regional Transit Strategy.
 Stakeholders emphasized the importance of the strategy to increase communication, maximize the economy of scale, improve consistency and usability, increase smaller communities’ access to resources, and expand transit ridership.